-This Homemade Vegetable Soup is loaded with fresh or frozen vegetables and is so easy and delicious.
-You can make it on the stove, in the Instant Pot or a slow cooker.
+This Vegetable Soup is loaded with fresh or frozen vegetables and is so easy and delicious.
+You can make it on the stove, slow cooker or just follow this Instant Pot vegetable soup recipe.

 Vegetable Soup Recipe

 This vegetable soup is loaded with healthy goodness.
-You won’t miss the meat, I promise!
+Just like with vegetarian borscht, you won’t miss the meat, I promise!
 Think tender potatoes, carrots and zucchini combined in a rich vegetable broth seasoned with the perfect blend of spices and herbs.